Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 • Global Recognition: .com is the most recognized domain extension worldwide, making it easier for visitors to find your website.

-• Credibility and Trust: It’s associated with trust and credibility, ideal for businesses and reputable organizations.
+• Credibility and Trust: It’s associated with trust and credibility and is ideal for businesses and reputable organizations.

 • Versatility: .com suits various website types, allowing for broader appeal.